Skip to main content

 hanging from the peeling blue siding

-234 is scrawled in white
+234 is scrawled in white paint on

 a black box atop a wooden post.